microsoft/fluentui-system-icons/packages/react-icons/README.md

 import { AccessTimeFilled } from "@fluentui/react-icons";
 ```

+The previous icon offerings are scalable, but if you know what size you want to use for your icons, and you are not planning on using multiple sizes, it is recommended to use the sized icons.
+These are the same icons as the general case, but in multiple different sizes, built to look pixel perfect at those specific sizes.
 You can import the sized icons in a similar way:

 ```tsx
 import { AccessTime24Filled } from "@fluentui/react-icons";
 ```

-You can also style the icons using the `IFluentIconsProps`interface, with the `className` prop or the `primaryFill` prop.
+You can also style the icons using the `FluentIconsProps` interface, with the `className` prop or the `primaryFill` prop.

 Finally, you can bundle the `Filled` and `Regular` versions of each icon into a compound icon component using the `bundleIcon` method.
-The `bundleIcon` function returns a component with both states of the icon, and you can then use the classnames `FILLED_CLASSNAME` and `REGULAR_CLASSNAME` to style this compound component
+The `bundleIcon()` function returns a component with both states of the icon, and you can then use the classnames `FILLED_CLASSNAME` and `REGULAR_CLASSNAME` to style this compound component.

 If you would like to get the bundled icon without any of the default styling, then add the `filled` prop to the new component and the icon will not have any default styling.
 To style this new icon, add a user defined stylesheet to the icon component.